 - a) the method how each configuration item is uniquely identified, such that it is possible to track versions of the same configuration item; - b) the method how configuration items are assigned unique identifiers and how they are entered into the CM system; - c) the method to be used to identify superseded versions of a configuration item.

-ALC_CMC.3.3C The CM system shall uniquely identify all configuration items.

-ALC_CMC.3-4 The evaluator shall examine the configuration items to determine that they are identified in a way that is consistent with the CM documentation.
+The CM system shall uniquely identify all configuration items.
+ALC_CMC.3.3C are identified in a way that is consistent with the CM documentation.